martynbiz/depends-js/readme.md

 }, ["jquery"]);
 ```

-### Queue callback

-Callback will only run after dependencies loaded
+Callback can be passed instead of script and will run after dependencies loaded

 ```javascript
 // name, callback, dependencies